-The changes in the publishing industry have lead to new and varied options for authors who want their works available via traditional publishers, e-platforms, hybrid publishers and self-publishers.
+The changes in the publishing industry have led to new and varied options for authors who want their works available via traditional publishers, e-platforms, hybrid publishers, and self-publishers.

 Of course, the appeal of traditional publishers remains strong and many authors return to these companies after they have self-published one or more titles.
 Having a completed book and a sales history can be advantageous in getting a literary agent’s attention or consideration by an editor.
 However, simply having a self-published book doesn’t guarantee acceptance by another publisher or agent.

 The book business still has rules and if you follow the rules, your chances for success are greater.
 Having worked on all sides of the publishing world: as an editor acquiring business books at a large publisher, a freelance writer, author coach, and polishing many, many book proposals – I know what works.
 Here’s my guide to the five strategies that will increase the odds your proposal or book will get noticed – in a positive way.